brandur/sorg/content/nanoglyphs-drafts/037-fast.md

 <img src="/photographs/nanoglyphs/037-fast/la-defense@2x.jpg" alt="La Défense" class="wide" loading="lazy">

 The photo at the top is [La Cheminée by Raymond Moretti](https://parisladefense.com/en/discover/artwork/le-moretti), located in Paris' La Défense district.
 Cities around the world have all trended towards the same car-centric pavement hellscapes and it's rare that I'm enamored by one, but La Défense in Paris is genuinely unique.
-You emerge from the closest metro station onto a pedestrian promenade kilometers in length, surrounded on all sides by art projects like this one and modern glass buildings, and bookkended by [La Grande Arche](/sequences/052), massive cube that's as distinctive to Paris' skyline as the Eiffel Tower.
+You emerge from the closest metro station onto a pedestrian promenade kilometers in length, surrounded on all sides by art projects like this one and modern glass buildings, and bookkended by [La Grande Arche](/sequences/052), a massive cube that's as distinctive to Paris' skyline as the Eiffel Tower.

 Until next week.